-This course centers on topics of current interest or special interest to students or instructors.
+This course centers on topics of current interest or of special interest to students or instructors and is especially offered to benefit students who identify philosophy as their program of interest.
 Topics or focus may vary from semester to semester.
-Topics will be identified by ISS 2930 title published in the course schedules for each semester that the course is offered.
-This course may include a study abroad component, depending on topic.
-This course may be repeated for credit.
-Special topics credit hours are not automatically transferable.
+Topics will be identified by the PHI 2930 title published in the course schedule for each semester that the course is offered.
+The course may be repeated for credit with different topics.
+Special topic credit hours are not automatically transferable.
 Transfer credit is the prerogative of the receiving institution.